Foundation · Tenant Screening Guide

 Is it legal to consider bankruptcy when screening tenants?

-Generally yes — bankruptcy status is not itself a protected class under the Fair Housing Act, and you can consider it as part of a financial assessment.
-But a blanket ‘never filed bankruptcy’ policy can create a disparate impact on protected classes, and bankruptcy must factor into your screening identically for every applicant.
-Decide its role in writing, in advance, and apply that standard consistently.
+Generally yes.
+Bankruptcy status is not itself a protected class under the Fair Housing Act, and a private-market landlord may consider it as part of a financial assessment.
+11 U.S.C. section 525 bars governmental units and public housing authorities from discriminating over a bankruptcy, but it does not restrict private landlords.
+Even so, a blanket “never filed bankruptcy” policy can create a disparate impact on protected classes, and bankruptcy must factor into your screening identically for every applicant.

 Why might a discharged Chapter 7 applicant actually be a lower risk?

-A Chapter 7 discharge legally eliminates unsecured debts — credit cards, medical debt, personal loans that were competing with rent.
+A Chapter 7 discharge legally eliminates unsecured debts – credit cards, medical debt, personal loans that were competing with rent.
 A post-discharge applicant can have more disposable income available for rent than someone carrying heavy active debt with a higher credit score.
-There’s also a timing factor: a person can’t routinely re-file Chapter 7 for several years after a discharge.
+There’s also a timing factor: a person generally cannot receive another Chapter 7 discharge until 8 years after filing the prior Chapter 7, so a fresh discharge is not about to repeat.

 Do I need to send an adverse action notice if I deny someone over a bankruptcy?

 Yes, if the bankruptcy information came from a consumer report and that report drove your decision.
-Any denial — or conditional approval — based on information in a consumer report requires a compliant FCRA adverse action notice, which identifies the consumer reporting agency and tells the applicant how to obtain their report and dispute errors.
-This applies to bankruptcy data the same as any other report content.
+Under FCRA Section 615 (15 U.S.C. section 1681m), any denial or conditional approval based on a consumer report requires a compliant adverse action notice that identifies the consumer reporting agency, states the agency did not make the decision, and tells the applicant how to get a free copy of the report within 60 days and dispute errors.

 Should bankruptcy be the deciding factor in my screening decision?

-No — it’s one data point, not the whole decision.
-Read bankruptcy alongside current credit behavior (is the applicant managing credit well now?), verified income (can they afford the rent today?), rental history, and the overall trajectory of their finances.
+No – it’s one data point, not the whole decision.
+Read bankruptcy alongside current credit behavior, verified income, rental history, and the overall trajectory of the applicant’s finances.
 A discharged applicant with steady verified income and a clean recent rental history is a very different proposition than the bankruptcy alone suggests.

 Screen With Reports You Can Read Clearly